Schema Markup for Law Firms, Lawyers, and Solo Attorneys

 • BreadcrumbList Schema: Enhancing website navigation and user understanding of site structure, the BreadcrumbList schema enables the display of breadcrumb trails in search results, improving user experience.

-• Attorney Schema: Despite its previous utility, the Attorney schema, which facilitated the tagging of attorneys’ names, bios, practice areas, and other details, is no longer utilized by Google and has been deprecated.
+• Attorney Schema (Deprecated): Despite its previous utility, the Attorney schema, which facilitated the tagging of attorneys’ names, bios, practice areas, and other details, is no longer utilized by Google.
+Focus on LegalService and Person schemas instead.

 By strategically employing these schema types, law firms can significantly bolster their online visibility, providing potential clients with a rich, informative search experience that highlights their professional services and expertise.